 For example, never undermine the quality of your curriculum, facilities, faculty etc.

 Developing this flaw or mistake is a two-step process for the best school marketers.
-Not only do they find something to highlight that isn’t core but they also find a positive counterpart, or a "mirror positive" as they say.
+Not only do they find something to highlight that isn’t core but they also find a positive counterpart, or a "mirror positive".

 So what's your school's favorite mistake?

 You're not looking for cataclysmic failures.
-You’re looking about a small blunder, screwup, bad judgment call, or missed opportunity which been burned so deeply in your memory that you'll never repeat again.
+You’re looking for a small a mistake, screwup, bad judgment call, or missed opportunity that has helped you be a better school ...